Jamstack Won't Replace WordPress

 There are multiple ways to serve dynamic content.

-3. Use an origin web server behind a CDN with “page rules” (which are request handler rules configured using a reverse proxy).
-Then serve static pages depending on the page rule.
+- Use an origin web server behind a CDN with “page rules” (which are request handler rules configured using a reverse proxy).
+Then, serve static pages depending on the page rule.

-4. Use a Serverless Architecture (i.e CDN Workers) to serve dynamic content (in a server-side or client-side manner).
+- Use a Serverless Architecture (e.g. CDN Workers) to serve dynamic content in a server-side or client-side manner.

 It’s common for dynamic content to require code that interacts with API services and data storage solutions.

-With a server, you can create a monolithic application which uses a single server (monolithic architecture) to access all the information you need from said server.
+With a server, you can create a monolithic application which uses a single server (in a monolithic architecture) to access all the information you need.
 WordPress is a monolithic PHP application that uses a MySQL Database and an Apache Web Server to serve web pages from a single server.

-In each implementation, you must write code logic in order to serve dynamic content.
-However, service architectures tend to be more complex (in order to address scale).
-So developing a Jamstack service is more complex in exchange for debatable factors.
-Of course, these factors are what prevents Jamstack from replacing WordPress.
+In each implementation, you must write code logic to serve dynamic content.
+However, service architectures tend to be more complex (to address scale).
+So, developing a Jamstack service is more complicated in exchange for debatable tradeoffs.
+And these factors are what prevent Jamstack from replacing WordPress.

 So what are those factors?